ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 * [Jeff Potts](http://ecmarchitect.com), for his encouragement and seal of approval
 * Lanre Abiwon (DarkStar1), for going through the early drafts and contributions
-* [Magenta Aps](http://magenta.dk), for allowing me to spend a bit of time at work on this article
+* [Magenta Aps](http://magenta.dk), for allowing me to spend a bit of time, at work, on this article

 And of course all of the members of the Alfresco Community!